Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 The following are some notes about the source code:

-- The concept of `ServiceFactory` is used to create static singleton instances:
+- The `Factory` pattern is used to create static singleton instances via the `ServiceFactory`:

 ```csharp
 private static ISettingService _settingService = null;